-The Bachelor of Social Work (BSW) degree is recognized as the entry level professional degree for generalist social work practice in public and private social agencies.
+NSU Social Work, B.S.W.: This degree is recognized as the entry level professional degree for generalist social work practice in public and private social agencies.
 A BSW education combines liberal arts with professional social work foundation content to prepare graduates for direct services.
-To ensure professional standards, BSW programs must meet rigorous academic standards to gain and maintain accreditation from the Council on Social Work Education (CSWE).
+To ensure professional standards, BSW programs must meet rigorous academic standards to gain and maintain accreditation from the Council on Social Work Education (CSWE.

 Major guidelines / regulations: For admission to a BSW program, the competition is rigorous and students must meet formal admissions standards, such as completing an application process and maintaining a minimum grade point average.
 The coursework is begun in the final two years of a four-year baccalaureate program.
 A student qualifies to be a social work major when the following requirements are completed:

 - General Education Language Arts - 9 hours

 - General Social Science - 9 hours

 - University requirements for English Proficiency

 - Completion of application packet

 - Approval by the social work faculty

 - Obtain an Oklahoma State Bureau of Investigation (OSBI) Criminal History background check – this must also include the Sex Offender check and Violent Offender check (No more than 3 months old).